11. Right to Acquire

 1.3.8 For Right to Acquire applications submitted on or after 2 December 1999 the amount of discount is restricted to no more than 50% of the value of the property

-1.3.9 Providers must claim grant to cover the discount from the Agency within six months of the date of sale.
+1.3.9 Providers must claim grant from Homes England to cover the discount within six months of the date of sale.

 1.3.10 Sales under Right to Acquire are a relevant event for the recycling of grant.
-Please see the Registered Provider Grant Recovery section 3.4.9.
-The remaining net receipts from Right to Acquire sales are no longer required to be retained by providers in a ring-fenced fund within their accounts to be known as a Disposal Proceeds Fund.
+Please see the Registered Provider Grant Recovery chapter section 3.4.9.
+The remaining net receipts from Right to Acquire sales are no longer required to be retained by providers in a ring-fenced Disposal Proceeds Fund within their accounts.
 Instead net receipts (after any capital grant has been recycled) may be reinvested in line with the provider’s objects and purposes.
 For further information please see below.

 Changes to the Disposal Proceeds Fund from 6 April 2017

 As part of deregulatory measures for social housing which came into effect from 6 April 2017, there is no longer a requirement for providers to add any new net receipts from disposals to a ring-fenced Disposal Proceeds Fund.
-Providers should review the Regulator’s guidance on Disposal Proceeds Fund for further information.
+Providers should review the Regulator of Social Housing’s guidance on Disposal Proceeds Fund for further information.

 2. Applicant eligibility